Cost | Free. | |

 - Synchronizing files across multiple devices

-- Sharing and collaborating on files with others at UBC
+- Sharing and synchronously collaborating on files with others at UBC

 - Accessing files from Microsoft Teams